jchapman3773/DefinitelyNotMNIST/README.md

 ## Overview
 Data consist of images of the letters A-J written in a variety of (unusual!) fonts.
 Image size is 28 x 28.

 There were two datasets: a small dataset and a large dataset.
-The small dataset consisted of 18724 images while the large dataset had
-The data was split into training (13201 images) and validation (5523 images) sets.
+The small dataset consisted of 18724 images while the large dataset had over half a million.
+We split the data into a training set and a validation set for both small and large sets of images.

 ## Convolutional Neural Network